Pangolin Safari

 • The Ant Connection: By comparing areas with historic herbicide use to untreated areas, we can use this pangolin safari and monitoring to assess if there’s a correlation with the abundance of certain ant species.
 This may reveal potential impacts on pangolin populations and other species that depend on a healthy and diverse ant community.

-• Prevention Through Understanding: Witnessing how pangolins interact with fences provides invaluable data.
+• Prevention Through Understanding: Witnessing how pangolins interact with electrified fences provides invaluable data.
 This research can hopefully contribute to the development of solutions to safeguard pangolins while maintaining essential safety barriers for other wildlife.
+Government mandated fencing regulations are implemented for all reserves housing lions and African wild dogs in South Africa.

-• Ecological Role: In theory as insectivores, pangolins help control ant and termite populations, contributing to a balanced ecosystem.
+• Ecological Role: In theory, being myrmecophagous, pangolins help control ant and termite populations, contributing to a balanced ecosystem.
 However, given the low density of pangolins throughout sub-Saharan Africa, we cannot know with certainty the significance of their impact.

 Ready to join us for this pangolin safari to assist with monitoring?
 Contact us today!